|H315, third floor of the Humanities Building

 Female Friends and the Making of Transatlantic Quakerism, 1650–1750 (Cambridge University Press, 2018).

-Civil Adversaries: Enmity and Female Identity in the Early Modern British Atlantic (book manuscript in progress)
+Sociability and Solitude in the Early Modern British Atlantic (book manuscript in progress)

 Articles and book chapters